International Agreement Worker Visa

 - Your child aged over 18 (if they are currently your dependent in the UK)

-To be able to list your partner as a dependent, you must provide proof of your relationship (e.g., marriage certificate) or proof of cohabitation as part of your relationship for at least two years.
+To be able to list your partner as a dependent, you must provide proof of your relationship (e.g., marriage certificate) or evidence of cohabitation as part of your relationship for at least two years.

 As well as this, your child aged over 16 years must meet the following requirements: